 Remove the grate and brush any debris into the firebox.
-We recommend using one of Char-Broil’s Nylon Grill Brushes with Cool-Clean Technology™.
+We recommend using one of Char-Broil’s Nylon Grill Brushes with SAFER Technology™.

 How to Clean Your Charcoal Grill

-It’s tempting after you grill out, to just put the lid on and let the heat take care of cleaning your grill, but little more love and care can help your grill last longer and have a safer food handling environment.
+After you grill out it can be tempting to put the lid on and let the heat take care of cleaning your grill, but a little more love and care can help your grill last longer and create a safer food handling environment.

 Before You Cook